 "Technically Infeasible" means that consolidation is unworkable or unviable consistent with the technical standards established in 83 Ill.
 Adm.
-Code 1328.
+Code 1325.

-"Telecommunications Carrier" or "Carrier" shall have the same meaning ascribed in Section 13-202 of the Public Utilities Act [220 ILCS 5/13-202], including those carriers acting as resellers of telecommunications services.
-It includes telephone systems operating as mutual concerns but does not include a wireless carrier.
+"Telecommunications Carrier" or "Carrier" means those entities included within the definition specified in Section 13-202 of the Public Utilities Act, [220 ILCS 5/13-202], and includes those carriers acting as resellers of telecommunications services.
+“Telecommunications carrier” includes telephone systems operating as mutual concerns.
+“Telecommunications carrier” does not include a wireless carrier.

 "Threat to Public Safety" means that consolidation would place the public in greater danger of injury than if the consolidation did not occur.

+“Unmanned backup answering point” means an answering point that serves as an alternate to the PSAP at an alternate location and is typically unmanned but can be activated and staffed if the primary PSAP is disabled.

-"Vendor" means an entity that provides some or all elements of 9-1-1, E9-1-1 and/or other services for which it incurs network costs for one or more 9-1-1 Authorities.
+"Vendor" means an entity that provides some or all elements of 9-1-1, E9-1-1, NG9-1-1 and/or other services for which it incurs network costs for one or more 9-1-1 Authorities.

-"Virtual Answering Point" or "VAP" means a temporary or nonpermanent location that: is capable of receiving an emergency call; contains a fully functional worksite that is not bound to a specific location, but rather is portable and scalable, connectingemergency call takers or dispatchers to the work process; and is capable of completing the call dispatching process.
+"Virtual Answering Point" or "VAP" means a temporary or nonpermanent location that: is capable of receiving an emergency call; contains a fully functional worksite that is not bound to a specific location, but rather is portable and scalable, connecting public safety telecommunicators to the work process; and is capable of completing the call dispatching process.

-"Waiver" means approval for exemption from consolidation, which shall be subject to review and renewal as determined by the Administrator, with recommendation from the Advisory Board.
+"Waiver" means approval for exemption from consolidation, which shall be subject to review and renewal as determined by the Administrator.

+"Wireless Carrier" means a provider of two-way cellular, broadband PCS, geographic area 800 MHz and 900 MHz Commercial Mobile Radio Service (CMRS), Wireless Communications Service (WCS), or other Commercial Mobile Radio Service (CMRS), as defined by the Federal Communications Commission, offering radio communications that may provide fixed, mobile, radio location, or satellite communication services to individuals or businesses within its assigned spectrum block and geographical area or that offers real-time, two-way voice service that is interconnected with the public switched network, including a reseller of such service.

+Section 1324.120 General Requirements

+a) 9-1-1 Authorities shall file consolidation plans, request for waivers, modification plans in compliance with this Part and the Act in order to receive authorization from the Administrator to make the requested change.

+b 9-1-1 Authorities shall file all plans or waivers electronically at the link posted on the Department's website as detailed in Section 1324.200 and 1324.310.

+c) A 9-1-1 system shall not be authorized to make any changes without an order from the Commission, prior to January 1, 2016, or the Administrator.
+Pursuant to ETSA Section 10, all orders of authority issued by the Commission shall continue in force unless rescinded by the Administrator.

-Section 1324.120 Duties
+Section 1324.125 Duties

 a) The Department: